MATH& 151 Calculus I • 5 Cr.

 Introduces the concepts of limits, derivatives, and integrals.
 Topics include techniques and applications of derivatives of algebraic and Transcendental functions.
 Students begin working with antiderivatives.
 Either MATH& 151 or MATH& 148 may be taken for credit, not both.
 Fulfills the quantitative or symbolic reasoning course requirement at BC.
 Prerequisite: Placement by assessment or MATH& 142 with a C- or better, or Advanced Placement score of 2 or higher on AB or BC exam.

 After completing this class, students should be able to:

-- Use the general differentiation rules to calculate derivatives of polynomial, rational, common transcendental functions, and combinations of these functions
+- Use the general differentiation rules to calculate derivatives of polynomial, rational and common transcendental functions and combinations of those functions.

 - Apply the ideas and techniques of derivatives to solve problems of maximum/minimum and rates of change.

-- to predict, construct and interpret the shapes of graphs
+- Use derivatives to describe the shapes of graphs of functions.